japila-books/apache-spark-internals/docs/architecture.md

 = Spark Architecture

 Spark uses a *master/worker architecture*.
-There is a link:spark-driver.adoc[driver] that talks to a single coordinator called link:spark-master.adoc[master] that manages link:spark-workers.adoc[workers] in which xref:executor:Executor.adoc[executors] run.
+There is a spark-driver.md[driver] that talks to a single coordinator called spark-master.md[master] that manages spark-workers.md[workers] in which executor:Executor.md[executors] run.

 .Spark architecture
 image::driver-sparkcontext-clustermanager-workers-executors.png[align="center"]